fhiso/legacy-format/media-type-spec.md

 - the set of tags allowed and their meaning
 - restrictions on payloads
 - semantics equivalence rules, such as relaxations of tag order or equivalences of various tags
+- what pointers to structures not in the file are permitted
 - which [Serialization relaxations](#relax) are permitted
 - any [Serialization restrictions](#restrict) that conformant applications are expected to adhere to